GoogleChrome/web.dev/src/site/content/en/blog/source-maps/index.md

 To understand further of each of these fields, you can read the [source map specification](https://bit.ly/sourcemap) or read these classic article on [the anatomy of a source map](https://developer.chrome.com/blog/sourcemaps/#the-anatomy-of-a-source-map).

 The most critical aspect of a source map is the "mappings" field.
 It uses a [VLQ base 64 encoded string](https://developer.chrome.com/blog/sourcemaps/#base64-vlq-and-keeping-the-source-map-small) to map lines and locations in the compiled file to their original files.
-This mapping can be visualized using a source map visualizer like [this one by Tobias and Paul Irish](https://sokra.github.io/source-map-visualization/) and [this one by Evan You](https://evanw.github.io/source-map-visualization/).
+This mapping can be visualized using a source map visualizer like [this one by Tobias and Paul Irish](https://sokra.github.io/source-map-visualization/) and [this one by Evan](https://evanw.github.io/source-map-visualization/).

 <figure>
   {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/luYuSy7CYuB3ZdcCgM6A.png", alt="ALT_TEXT_HERE", width="800", height="483" %}